DeepBitsTechnology/FirmPin/README.md

 ####DECAF: upgraded to the newest qemu version 2.10.1
 		It is included in qemu_mode/qemu dir.
-		If there is something wrong with sleuthkit, plese comment or not comment the following code in configure and recompile it.
-			LIBS="\$(SRC_PATH)/shared/sleuthkit/lib/libtsk.a -lbfd $LIBS
 		In our case, run ./configure --target-list=mipsel-softmmu
 		Run make